sigma0-dev/zkbitcoin/whitepaper/index.md

 }
 ```

 Note that a committee member doesn't necessarily care about seeing different local tasks for the same `txid`.
 They'll just keep track of the last one.
-If they see a new request for the same txid incoming, they will ignore it if the request's proof matches, or go through the flow again if its a new proof (keeping track of the last proof they've seen).
+If they see a new request for the same `txid` incoming, they will ignore it if the request's proof matches, or go through the flow again if its a new proof (keeping track of the last proof they've seen).

 They also do not need to keep track of what round they are in.
-The existe of a LocalSigningTask means that there has been a proof that was verified, and that a transaction is being signed.
+The existence of a `LocalSigningTask` means that there has been a proof that was verified, and that a transaction is being signed.
 If the `commitments` vector is not empty, then the first round has been completed.
 (But since the `LocalSigningTask` still exists the second round hasn't been completed, otherwise the member would have pruned it.)

-> TODO: are there any issues with not keeping track of nonces and stuff for the same message?
-Similar attacks to nonce-reuse?

-- The orchestrator continues until they collect a threshold of `SigningCommitments`, which they can convert into a `SigningPackage`.
+The orchestrator continues until they collect a threshold of `SigningCommitments`, which they can convert into a `SigningPackage`.
 They will then send the `SigningCommitments` to all the participants in that signature by hitting their `/round_2_signing` endpoint.

 ```rust
 pub struct Round2Request {